Deltares/Wflow.jl/docs/src/user_guide/sample_data.md

 # [Example models](@id sample_data)

-For each Wflow Model a test model is available that can help to understand the data requirements and the usage of each Model.
+For each wflow Model a test model is available that can help to understand the data requirements and the usage of each Model.
 The TOML configuration file per available model are listed in the Table below: